bitmansofthu/ZipArchive/README.md

 - Append to existing zip files;
 - Zip-up NSData instances. (with a filename)

-This fork adds the ability to handle written data as a stream via delegate calls.
+This fork adds the ability to handle output of ZipArchive as NSData chunks and stream it over network or so.

 ## Installation and Setup